centrahq/api-documentation/pages/06.plugins/16. post-purchase-upsell/docs.md

 ![ams-upsell-order-history.png](ams-upsell-order-history.png)

 #### Order with failed upsell transaction

-In case when Upsell transaction failed Centra:
+In case when Upsell transaction failed, Centra:
 - reverts Order to the state before adding new Line Item
 - logs failed transaction
 - logs data to Order history
 - Order Receipt email is sent after upsell time out limit is over

 [notice-box=info]
-The previous successful transaction remains active and can be captured.
+The previous successful transaction remains active and can be captured as usual.
 [/notice-box]

 ![ams-order-with-failed-upsell-transaction.png](ams-order-with-failed-upsell-transaction.png)